Revolutionary-Games/Thrive/doc/setup_instructions.md

 compiling.

-On Linux, or if you're using Visual Studio Code, open a terminal to the thrive folder and run the following
-command: `nuget restore` it should download the missing nuget packages.
+On Linux, or if you're using Visual Studio Code, open a terminal to the thrive folder and run the following command: `dotnet restore` (or use `nuget restore` command if you use mono instead of dotnet) it should download the missing nuget packages.
 You may need to rerun this command when new package dependencies are added to Thrive.
-Note: if you use MonoDevelop it *might* automatically restore missing packages using nuget when compiling the game within MonoDevelop.
+Note: if you use an IDE like MonoDevelop or Rider it may automatically restore missing packages when compiling the game through it.

 On Windows you should use Visual Studio to restore the packages.
 To do